Rochesterfest Treasure Hunt History - Reconstructed from interviews with past chairs and from Post-Bulletin archives

 2007’s treasure was found on Tuesday, by Denise Smith of Rochester, with help from family and, especially, her 10-month-old grandson Carter.
 The treasure was hidden in the small park just north of Essex Park, and the treasure item was a toy replica of a 2004 Dodge Magnum vehicle, a nod to sponsor Adamson Motors.
 The Treasure Hunt was also sponsored by Trade Mart Furniture Center that year.
 Smith saw the toy car, and thought she would pick it up for her grandson to quiet his fussing.
 As she pulled it from the shrubs, it was evident that it was the treasure.
 She split the money evenly with her daughter and son-in-law, who were with her when she found it.
 2007 was the first year that the Bonus Clue was introduced to spice up the search!

-In 2008, treasure hunters took until Thursday to find the hidden item, which is the most recent Treasure medallion.
+In 2008, treasure hunters took until Thursday to find the hidden item, which is the third item, a Treasure medallion.
 The treasure was found by Dan Sucher of Rochester.
 Dan deciphered all of the week’s clues, and with his wife, he found the medallion in Rochester’s White Oak park, on 55th Street NW, in an open space underneath one of the parking blocks in the lot.

 The 2009 treasure was found, on Thursday morning after the 4th clue was released, by Josiah Nagel and his father Todd.
 The medallion was hidden on the north side of Century High School, between numbered doors 9 and 10, in the gravel landscape treatment next to the building.
 Dozens of people searched the grounds that morning, having successfully deciphered all clues.